Dealing with Miscarriage in Your Marriage

 To help those of you who are living through the pain and confusion that this experience brings into your life, we have found quite a few articles posted on different web sites, written by those who have experienced miscarriage, firsthand.
 We pray they will minister to your hearts and your marriage relationship.
 You will find the links posted below.
 The following article is written by Laura Mills, and is featured on the Todayschristianwoman.com web site.
 Please click onto the following link to read:

-The following article, featured on the web site for Todayschristianwoman.com, is written by Bob Perry, and gives insight into what a husband was able to learn after his wife suffered a miscarriage.
-To read, please click onto the link provided below:
+Also, the following article, is something else we recommend you read.
+It’s featured on the web site for Todayschristianwoman.com, and is written by Bob Perry, who gives insight into what a husband was able to learn after his wife suffered a miscarriage:

-This article is written by Marlo Schalesky, and is found on the web site for Kyria.com.
-Please click onto the link provided below to read what Marlo learned through the ordeal of experiencing 6 miscarriages.
+The linked article below is written by Marlo Schalesky, and is found on the web site for Todayschristianwoman.com.
+We believe you will greatly benefit from reading what Marlo learned through the ordeal of her and her husband experiencing 6 miscarriages.
 She not only discovered truths about her husband’s way of dealing with grief and life in general, but also about herself, and about God’s love and care:

 And then here’s something that is written by someone unknown, and yet the advice given may be important for others to know about:

 Don’t tell me, “You can have another baby.”
 How do you know?
 Besides, I want this baby.

 Don’t tell me, “at least it happened before it was born.
 It’s not like you knew the baby.”
 I did know my baby.
 For the short time s/he was with me, I loved my baby with all my heart.
 I had hopes and dreams for this baby.
 I had names picked out and a theme for the nursery.
 I knew my baby was going to be a very special person.

 Don’t tell me, “It’s just one of those things.”
 It was not just “one of those things” from my viewpoint.
 Miscarriage has had a devastating effect on my life, and making it sound as though it was an unimportant event does not lessen the impact.